 Alpine Pedal Path

 Jump start your morning with a brisk bike ride along Alpine Pedal Path.
 Following along the edge of Big Bear Lake, the Alpine Pedal Path is a picturesque route in the San Bernardino Mountains.
 It can be considered a nature walk as it trails through relatively flat areas around the lake.
 The 3.2-mile paved trail is great for walking, running and biking, so anyone can set the pace of their day with a bit of morning exercise for you and your dog.

 Teddy Bear Restaurant

 Fuel up for a full day of adventure at Teddy Bear Restaurant.
-Established in 1944, this Big Bear restaurant makes its mark as a local favorite stop for breakfast, lunch or dinner.
-The family-owned business specializes in homestyle cooking with many of the menu items are made using timeless family recipes.
+Established in 1944, this Big Bear restaurant makes its mark as a local favorite stop for breakfast, lunch, or dinner.
+The family-owned business specializes in homestyle cooking where many of the menu items are made using timeless family recipes.
 Indulge in a freshly baked chicken pot pie and a warm slice of raspberry pie.
 While maintaining its family roots, the restaurant has expanded several times to include an outdoor deck, perfect for you and your four-legged friend to enjoy a great meal.
 P.S.
 It’s a cash-only restaurant, so make sure to have your cash on hand before you order.

 San Bernardino National Forest

 Chart your own path through the San Bernardino National Forest.
 The national forest is known to adventurers as a great destination to enjoy the outdoors.
 It’s more than 670,000 acres of land, and it’s the ideal place to hike, bike, fish, and picnic.
 Some trails and wilderness areas do require a permit pass to enter, so make sure to check the San Bernardino National Forest website to see which areas require a pass.